m-oniqu3/gym-natura/README.md

 ## Installation

-To install this project, clone the repository and run the following commands:
+To install this project, clone or download the repository and run the following commands:

 ```bash
 npm install